1966 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 Len Sutton joined the crew, serving as "driver expert," replacing Fred Agabashian.
 The network had gained sponsorship from Autolite, but Agabashian worked for Champion, and he considered it a conflict of interest, so he stepped aside.
 He would eventually return to the network in 1973–77.
 At the conclusion of the race, Lou Palmer reported from victory lane.
 The broadcast was scheduled for four and a half hours (including a 30-minute pre-race), but the red flag delay at the start extended it.

 The broadcast was carried on over 725 affiliates in all 50 states, and 850 stations worldwide including shortwave transmissions from New York and Los Angeles, and XEVIP in Mexico City.
 Through Armed Forces Network, the broadcast reached worldwide to locations including Vietnam, Japan, Korea, Saigon, Okinowa, Philippines, England, Spain, the Azores, Italy, France, Germany, Turkey, Greece, Pakistan, Morocco, Libya, Newfoundland, Iceland, Labrador, Greenland, and both the North and South poles.
 In the Indianapolis area, nearly every major radio station simulcast the broadcast.
 The race was heard by an estimated 100 million listeners.

 Bill Frosh, who had reported from turn one for over a decade, left the on-air crew, working instead in production.
 Mike Ahern took over the prestigious turn one position.
 Newcomer Doug Zink took the backstretch location, while second-year member Ron Carrell moved to turn three.

 The off-air, two-man serial scoring team of Bill Fleetemeyer and Bill Lamb were commended for their contributions to the broadcast.
-During this era, the radio network crew typically facilitated its own team of unofficial serial scorers to track the progress of the race.
+During this era, the radio network crew typically facilitated its own team of unofficial serial scorers (working independent of USAC), to track the progress of the race.
 That allowed the scoring reports to be announced on-air faster than the official USAC scorekeepers could produce them from race control.
 Despite the controversy over the scoring between winner Graham Hill and second place Jim Clark, Fleetemeyer and Lamb also came up with Hill as the first place car.

 For 1967, the flagship station changed from WIBC to WTHI in Terre Haute.
 Guests in the booth during the red flag delay included Peter DePaolo, Cesar Romero, Johnnie Parsons, Wally Parks, Lucy Foyt, Phil Harris, General Howdy Wilcox, and Larry Bisceglia.
 During the race, guests that stopped by included Walt Arfons, Frank Borman, Al Bloemker, Louis Meyer, Mickey Thompson, J. C. Agajanian, and Duke Nalon.
 Senator Birch Bayh visited the booth, accompanied by Wyoming Senator Gale W. McGee and Secretary of Agriculture Orville Freeman.

 As a gesture celebrating the network's 15th anniversary, as well as the 50th running of the 500, guests were presented with a commemorative gold filled Zippo lighter.
 One station, KXO in California, was noted and recognized as being one of the few original affiliates to carry the race all fifteen years since the network's inception.